How do I set up secrets (API keys) and environment variables in Modal for production deployments?

 )

-modal deploy app.py
+modal deploy search_service.py

-modal app list
+modal app logs search-service

 Common Mistakes to Avoid